jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Final/readme.md

 - `void setYearPublish(int yp)` - mutator that sets the value of `yearPublish`
 - `void setPublisher(Publisher* p)` - mutator that sets the value of `publisher`
 - `virtual void display()` - virtual function that displays the information of the book.
 It is marked as virtual, indicating that it can be overridden by derived classes.
+- `int getBookAge()` -  a function to calculate the book age
+- `bool isClassic()` - a function to check whether the book is a classic book

 **Class `Romance`**